warestack/platform/README.md

 - **Data Processing**: Pandas, Apache Spark, Hadoop, Kubernetes Jobs, etc.
 - **Artificial Intelligence & Machine Learning**: TensorFlow, PyTorch, SciKit-Learn, Keras, etc.
 - **Infrastructure as Code**: Infrastructure templates for automating cloud infrastructure provisioning.
+- **CI/CD & Automation Tools**: Workflow templates for continuous and integration and delivery.
 - ... and many more!

 ## How to Use a Seed